Variations on five-dimensional sphere packings: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Yoav Kallus for pointing out that the kissing configuration identified by Sz\"oll\H{o}si in \cite{szollosi2023} had previously occurred as the kissing configuration of a packing discovered in \cite{ak2020}.
+We are grateful to Yoav Kallus for pointing out that the kissing configuration identified by Sz\"oll\H{o}si in \cite{szollosi2023} had previously occurred as the kissing configuration of a packing discovered in \cite{ak2020}, and to the referees for helpful comments.